-CVCOG program or sub-recipient specifications shall clearly describe the products or services to be procured and shall state how bids or proposals will be evaluated.
+Specifications shall clearly describe the products or services to be procured and shall state how bids or proposals will be evaluated.
 Specifications shall not be exclusionary, discriminatory, unreasonably restrictive or otherwise in violation of Federal or State laws, regulations, or guidelines.

 A Scope of Work (SOW), Scope of Services (SOS), and technical specifications all serve the common purpose of clearly defining the requirements and expectations for goods or services to be procured.
-Each document outlines what is needed, how it should be delivered, and the standards it must meet to ensure that the final outcome satisfies the requesting program or department's objectives.
+Each document outlines what is needed, how it should be delivered, and the standards it must meet to ensure that the final outcome satisfies the requisitioner's objectives.

 Development of a proper SOW, SOS, or technical specifications are crucial components in the procurement planning phase.
-While the Procurement Department can assist in developing these documents, it is primarily the responsibility of the requesting program or department to provide all necessary information and specifications.
+While the Procurement Department can assist in developing these documents, it is primarily the responsibility of the requisitioner to provide all necessary information and specifications.
 They must also verify that the SOW, SOS, or technical specifications are comprehensive and accurate to ensure that the resulting goods or services fully meet their needs.